saumonarcenciel/saumonarcenciel/README.md

 ## 🍣 About me

-A salmon at heart since my early childhood, I am interested in Discord bot development, online security & privacy and any project that comes to mind.
+I am interested in Discord bot development, online security & privacy and any project that comes to mind.
 I'm new to programming, but my level is good enough to make a fantastic bot named Clarty!

 ## 👀 Projects